c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 EXTRA_HOSTS
 -----------

-This variable allows you to add additional DNS entries from hosts outside the Devilbox network, such as hosts running on your host operating system, the LAN or from the internet.
+This variable allows you to add additional DNS entries from hosts outside the DreamDevBox network, such as hosts running on your host operating system, the LAN or from the internet.

 +-----------------+------------------------------+---------------+